Gelembjuk/democoin/README.md

 ### Wallet

-It is a lite client.
+It is a light client.
 It doesn't need to keep full blockchain.
 It can manage multiple wallets (addresses) and do money transfers.

 It is possible to use only **Node** without a wallet client.
 A node has a wallet built in.